nuke99/laravel-payhere/README.md

 ## Official Documentation

-You can find the documentation for Laravel PayHere on the [official Laravel PayHere website](https://laravel-payhere.com/docs).
+You can find the documentation [here](https://dasun.dev/docs/laravel-payhere).

 ## Changelog